yarml/HeliumOS/writeups/userspace.md

 those registers can even be used in amd64.

 Anyways, I will mark the switch CPU to user mode step as done.
 Loading an elf file should be easy.

+Never mind, the next step is the print syscall, this will be a temporary system call while awaiting the new filesystem implementation.
+The exit syscall
+I will not make it do anything for now, just call stop(), since we only have one process running at this stage, when its done, we do nothing more.